vd-omermazig/rag/docs/vastdata-integration.md

 You should see:
 - `rag-server` - Up and healthy
 - `rag-frontend` - Up and healthy
-- A lot of other vast containers for the separate deployment like `nvidia-api`, `langchain-ingest-docs` and such
+- A lot of other vast containers from the ingestion deployment like `nvidia-api`, `langchain-ingest-docs` and such

 ### 3. Test VastData Connection